 Preheat oven at 350°F (175°C).
 Prepare cookie sheets by coating them with cooking spray or line with parchment paper.

 In a bowl, mash the cooked egg yolks well.
 In a stand mixer, whisk the raw egg yolks with the sugar until light and fluffy.
-Combine with the mashed cooked egg yolks.
+Combine with the applesauce.
 Add the butter and flour and lightly work into a dough.

 Don’t mix too much, as the dough can become difficult to handle.
 Let the dough rest in the fridge for a few hours or overnight.